Minority Depository Institutions Program

 Collaborative Relationships with Minority Depository Institutions

-- Collaboration among MDIs or between MDIs and non-MDIs can provide viable options for sound and profitable lending and investments that meet the needs of underserved communities.
+Collaboration among MDIs, or between MDIs and non-MDIs, can result in sound and profitable lending and investments that meet the needs of underserved communities.
 In addition, institutions engaging in such collaboration and partnerships may receive Community Reinvestment Act (CRA) consideration for these activities.